Film Submission FAQ

 I have already registered my film but want to apply for an additional section.
 Do I need to fill in another application form?

-No, please contact the Programme Organisation either by sending an e-mail to or by using the respective link under My Film Entry.
+No, please contact the until the respective submission deadline either by sending an e-mail or by using the respective link under My Film Entry.
 They will add the section to your application.

 Do you accept re-submissions?